-The complete level of Transport Validation contains three measures:
+The basic level of Transport Validation contains two measures:

-- 1. The IIS supports the Connectivity Test Operation as defined in the SOAP Standard Interface 1.2 specification, Web Services Definition Language (WSDL), as endorsed by CDC. - The IIS supports the Submit Single Message Operation as defined in the SOAP Standard Interface 1.2 specification, Web Services Definition Language (WSDL), as endorsed by CDC. - 3.
-The IIS supports the Security Fault as defined in the SOAP Standard Interface 1.2 specification, Web Services Definition Language (WSDL), as endorsed by CDC.
+- 1. The IIS supports the connectivity test operation as defined in the SOAP Standard Interface 1.2 specification, Web Services Definition Language (WSDL), as endorsed by CDC. - 2.
+The IIS supports the submit single message operation as defined in the SOAP Standard Interface 1.2 specification, Web Services Definition Language (WSDL), as endorsed by CDC.